micmejia/bible-dump/AMPC/Proverbs/Prov 11.md

-Behold, the [uncompromisingly] righteous shall be recompensed on earth; how much more the wicked and the sinner! _And_ [^b]_if the righteous are barely saved, what will become of the ungodly and wicked_?
+Behold, the [uncompromisingly] righteous shall be recompensed on earth; how much more the wicked and the sinner! _And_ _if the righteous are barely saved, what will become of the ungodly and wicked_?